witted-research/openzen/docs/c_api.rst

 The OpenZen API is implemented using a pure C API to guarantee ABI stability.
 The header file ``OpenZenCAPI.h`` can be included to access the C interface to OpenZen.

-The overall concept of OpenZen usage is described in the section :ref:`getting-started-labe`.
+The overall concept of OpenZen usage is described in the section :ref:`getting-started-label`.
 This section will describe some special considerations when using the C API.
 A complete example of the C API usage can be found at this `example source file <https://bitbucket.org/lpresearch/openzen/src/master/examples/ExampleCAPI.c>`_.